Stef-van-Stipdonk/Project-Eurler.net/README.md

 - [x] Problem_8 - Largest product in a series
 - [x] Problem_9 - Get product of Pythagorean triple for sum 1000
 - [x] Problem_10 - Sum all primes with value below 2_000_000
+- [x] Problem 11 - Largest product in a grid